futrime/lip/docs/en/commands/lip_show.md

 ## Description

-Show information about a installed tooth.
+Show information about a tooth.
+If not installed, only version list is shown.

 The output is in RFC-compliant mail header format.